cscart/docs/en/user_guide/payment_methods/paypal_for_marketplaces.rst

 .. important::

     The **PayPal for Marketplaces** add-on first appeared in Multi-Vendor 4.8.1.
 The integration hasn't been certified by PayPal yet, so we recommend using :doc:`/user_guide/addons/paypal_adaptive/index` for the time being.
+    If you are using CS-Cart 4.18.1, we recommend using :doc:`PayPal Commerce Platform for Multi-Vendor </user_guide/payment_methods/paypal_commerce_platform>` instead.

 ================================
 Step 1.
 Configure Payment Method